yacine-baghli/yacine-baghli.github.io/src/content/work/8-portfolio.md

 ## What You'll Find

-- **Projects Showcase**: Browse through a curated selection of my projects, ranging from web development, machine learning, robotics, etc.
+- Projects Showcase: Browse through a curated selection of my projects, ranging from web development, machine learning, robotics, etc.
-- **Skills and Expertise**: Learn more about my skills, expertise, and areas of interest.
+- Skills and Expertise: Learn more about my skills, expertise, and areas of interest.
-- **Experience**: Explore my professional experience, education, and certifications.
+- Experience: Explore my professional experience, education, and certifications.
-- **Contact Information**: Connect with me through various channels, including email and social media.
+- Contact Information: Connect with me through various channels, including email and social media.

 ## How to Use